szuananwar/ai-assisted-reproducibility-bssw/feedback/milestone2-feedback.md

 ## Purpose

-This document records technical, mentor, collaborator, and community feedback on the Milestone 2 fellowship deliverables and tracks how that feedback is incorporated into the Best Practices Guide and tutorial materials.
+This document records technical, mentor, collaborator, and community feedback on the BSSw fellowship deliverables and tracks how that feedback is incorporated into the Best Practices Guide and tutorial materials.

 The goal is to preserve evidence of review and revision without overstating feedback that has not yet been received.

 ## Deliverables Under Review

-- [`../guide/best-practices-guide.md`](../guide/best-practices-guide.md) — comprehensive Milestone 2 Best Practices Guide draft.
+- [`../guide/best-practices-guide.md`](../guide/best-practices-guide.md) — comprehensive Best Practices Guide draft.
 - [`../notebooks/README.md`](../notebooks/README.md) — tutorial-series overview and learning path.
 - Tutorials 1–6 in [`../notebooks/`](../notebooks/).
 - Tutorial 7 ReproPilot case-study notebooks in [`../notebooks/`](../notebooks/).